D2KLab/sentinel/README.md

 ## How to run
 Above all, train the module with training data.
 Then evaluate it with testing data.
-The system in sentinel folder.
+The system is in sentinel/ folder.
 Main class is in src/ folder.
 ### train Usage
 	train <train_data> [<model_name>]
 Train a model with train\_data, save the model as the name of model\_name.
 By default model is saved as the name of Trained-Features.aff

 ### evaluation Usage
 	eval <test_data> [<model_name>]
 Evaluate a model with test_data.
-By default using the model of Trained-Features.aff
+By default using the trained model of Trained-Features.aff

 ### Examples

 	> train Tweet2013-train

-Train a model with training dataset in resources/tweets/Tweet2013-train.txt, and save the model in resources/arff/Trained-Features.arff
+Train a model with training dataset in sentinel/resources/tweets/Tweet2013-train.txt, and save the model in resources/arff/Trained-Features.arff

 	> train train sentinel

-Train a model with training dataset in resources/tweets/train.txt, and save the model in resources/arff/Trained-Features-sentinel.arff
+Train a model with training dataset in sentinel/resources/tweets/train.txt, and save the model in sentinel/resources/arff/Trained-Features-sentinel.arff

 	> eval Tweet2013-test

-Evaluate the resources/Trained-Features.arff model with the training dataset in resources/tweets/Tweet2013-test.txt
+Evaluate the sentinel/resources/Trained-Features.arff model with the training dataset in sentinel/resources/tweets/Tweet2013-test.txt

 	> eval Tweet2013-test Trained-Features-sentinel

-Evaluate the sentinel model which is saved in resources/Trained-Features-sentinel.arff with the training dataset in resources/tweets/Tweet2013-test.txt
+Evaluate the sentinel model which is saved in sentinel/resources/Trained-Features-sentinel.arff with the training dataset in sentinel/resources/tweets/Tweet2013-test.txt

 ### output